Yeast assimilable nitrogen: Measurements and tests

-The nitrogen by o-phthaldialdehyde assay (NOPA) is used to measured available primary amino acids in grape juice using a spectrophotometer that can measure at 335 nm wavelengths.
-Since the assay only measures primary amino acids, the results produces won't include proline or ammonia concentrations.
+The nitrogen by o-phthaldialdehyde assay (NOPA) is used to measure available primary amino acids in grape juice using a spectrophotometer that can measure at 335 nm wavelength.
+Since the assay only measures primary amino acids, the results won't include proline or ammonia concentrations.
 Proline can be separately measured with an assay that uses ninhydrin to react with the amino acid in the presence of formic acid, yielding a compound that can be absorbed at 517 nm.

 YAN levels can be measured using the NOPA assay and a spectrophotometer.

 Formol titration, invented by the Danish chemist S. P. L. Sørensen in 1907, utilizes formaldehyde in the presence of potassium or sodium hydroxide to measure amino acid concentration and ammonia with the aid of a pH meter.
 The reagents will also react with proline which can give a slightly higher YAN measurement than NOPA.
-The Formal method also has the disadvantages of involving the use and disposal of formaldehyde which is a known carcinogen and the highly toxic reagent barium chloride.
+The formol titration method also has the disadvantages of involving the use and disposal of formaldehyde which is a known carcinogen and the highly toxic reagent barium chloride.

-Ammonia and ammonium can be measurement using an ion-selective electrode probe and a pH meter.
+Ammonia and ammonium can be measured using an ion-selective electrode and a pH meter.